Sustainability-Fueled Business Expansion

 A screen of the smartphone portal site exclusively for residents and their families

 Good Time Living established this portal site to facilitate the convenient provision of information to residents and their families.
 The site has enabled the timely sharing of information regarding invoices and payment receipts, various notices, and crisis management information.
 Such materials and information used to be provided via notices posted in the building or individually addressed letters.
-The portal site is expected to help reduce monthly administrative tasks by 400 hours per facility (in the case of a facility with 80 rooms).
+The opening of the portal site has led to a substantial reduction in printing and postal mail and increased the convenience of residents and their families due to the smooth dispatch of information.

 Photo Gallery service screenshot